Dip pen: History

-A copper nib was found in the ruins of Pompeii, showing that metal nibs were used in the year 79.
-There is also a reference to 'a silver pen to carry ink in', in Samuel Pepys' diary for August 1663.
-'New invented' metal pens are advertised in The Times in 1792.
+Primitive versions of metal dip pens have existed since ancient times but were not widely used due to the unfeasibility of mass production.
+The earliest known split-nib metal dip pen is a surviving solid copper-alloy pen found in Roman Britain (AD 43 to 410).
+A copper nib was found in the ruins of Pompeii, showing that metal nibs were in use in AD 79.
+Several nibs forged from rolled strips of wrought iron were found at the Roman site of Vindolanda.
+Several other surviving solid metal and removable-nib pens from the Middle Ages and Renaissance have been found, suggesting they were used alongside quill pens.

+Centuries later, there is a reference to 'a silver pen to carry inke in', written by the famous diarist, Samuel Pepys in August 1663.
+The first use of steel pen is attested in Daniel Defoe's book A Tour Through the Whole Island of Great Britain – 1724–26.
+In Letter VII Defoe wrote: "the plaster of the ceilings and walls in some rooms is so fine, so firm, so entire, that they break it off in large flakes, and it will bear writing on it with a pencil or steel pen."
+In 1792, 'New invented' metal pens are advertised in The Times newspaper.
 (Note: The advertisement implies metal nibs had been in use for some years, but had not been generally accepted due to lack of flexibility and tendency to rust.
 It refers to 'Ivory Handles' with 'Gold Silver or Steel Pens to each', and says that 'new pens may be fitted in at pleasure', indicating that only the nibs were metal.
 It also claims the pens have 'well-tempered Elasticity' and that the 'Steel Points' are treated to be rustproof, rust being 'a circumstance that has been long and universally complained of in this article'.)
-A metal pen point was patented in 1803 by Bryan Donkin, but the patent was not commercially exploited.
+A metal pen nib was patented in 1803 by Bryan Donkin, but the patent was not commercially exploited.
 The patent for the manufacture of metal pens was advertised for sale in 1811.
 (Note: He offered the patent, which had an unexpired term of 11 years, for sale together with the 'utensils peculiarly adapted to the manufacturing' of the metal pens.)
 John Mitchell of Birmingham started to mass-produce pens with metal nibs in 1822, and after that, the quality of steel nibs improved enough so that dip pens with metal nibs came into general use.
 (Note: In 1832 a woman accused of stealing a silver pen from a London shop said in her defence that she had 'one of the common metal pens' with her:)